The 20 Best Alternating Hemiplegia of Childhood Doctors Near Me in Maryland, US

 English

-William Gahl is a Medical Genetics specialist and a Pediatrics provider in Bethesda, Maryland.
+William Gahl is a Medical Genetics specialist and a Pediatrics provider practicing medicine in Bethesda, Maryland.
 Dr. Gahl is rated as an Experienced provider by MediFind in the treatment of Alternating Hemiplegia of Childhood.
-His top areas of expertise are Oculocutaneous Albinism Type 2, Hermansky-Pudlak Syndrome, Oculocutaneous Albinism Type 1, Oculocutaneous Albinism, and Deep Brain Stimulation.
+He is also highly rated in 30 other conditions, according to our data.
+His clinical expertise encompasses Oculocutaneous Albinism Type 2, Hermansky-Pudlak Syndrome, Oculocutaneous Albinism Type 1, Oculocutaneous Albinism, and Deep Brain Stimulation.

 Experienced in Alternating Hemiplegia of Childhood